Troubleshooting

 • Use more specific search terms

-• Future releases will support Meilisearch for high-performance search
+• Future releases may offer Meilisearch for high-performance search

 Data recovery